tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-node-webkit.md

 Easily return to previously run scripts.

 #### Latest CasperJS and PhantomJS
-You can easily replace them with another
+You can easily replace them with another version.